reachea/detect-language/README.md

 2. Identifies the script for each character
 3. Provides Unicode information for each character
 4. Returns detailed analysis for building editors or validators

+For script information, it provides:

+1. Unicode range for the script
+2. Writing direction (LTR, RTL, or TTB)
+3. Writing system type (Alphabet, Abugida, etc.)
+4. Detailed metadata for typography and text processing

 ## Supported Languages